A multi-instance activity is executed multiple times - once for each element of a given collection (like a foreach loop in a programming language).

 inputElement variable and apply them to separate variables.

 The output mappings can be used to update the

-Example: say we have a call activity that is marked as a parallel multi-instance.
-When the called workflow instance completes, its variables get merged into the call activity's workflow instance.
+Example: We have a call activity marked as a parallel multi-instance.
+When the called process instance completes, its variables are merged into the call activity's process instance.
 Its result is collected in the output collection variable, but this has become a race condition where each completed child instance again overwrites this same variable.
 We end up with a corrupted output collection.
-An output mapping can used to overcome this, because it restricts which variables get merged.
-In the case that:
+An output mapping can be used to overcome this, because it restricts which variables are merged.
+In the case of:

-The output mapping on the call activity should then be:
+The output mapping on the call activity should be:

 source: =xtarget: output